Dev-X25874/Gati/src/rtl/sa/README.md

 	```bash
 	(* syn_use_dsp = "no" *) signed [27:0] x;
 	```
 Note: To utilise a LUT-based multiplier, set it to false, no, or 0.
-However, if you want to use DSP multipliers, set its value to true, yes, or 1.
+However, if DSP multipliers are needed, set its value to true, yes or 1.

 Based on the various multipliers mentioned above, there are two distinct kinds of SA engines:
 - DSP SA engine: This SA engine makes use of DSP blocks in all of its multipliers.